 These are the most important models:

 LF 682 (PUL), an ultralight threadline rod inspired by the Pezon&Michel Luxor UltraLeger – actual casting weight 2 g (P&M used to claim 0.5-3 g).
-Built with a bamboo tip-in-butt ferrule closely resembling in action the step-down ferrule of the original model.
+Built with a bamboo tip-in-butt ferrule closely resembling the action of the step-down ferrule of the original model.

-LF 754 (Wurm – the Wurm is a small border stream between the Netherlands and Germany…): 7.5 ft threadline rod for float fishing at distance, using a float carrying ca. 2.5 g.
+LF 754 (Wurm – the Wurm is a small border stream between the Netherlands and Germany…): 7.5 ft threadlike rod for float fishing at distance, using a float carrying ca. 2.5 g.

 In addition to these (and some other models) I can modify these designs at special request, to meet specific requirements.